holomodular/ServiceBricks-Logging/README.md

 ## Middleware

-### CustomLoggerMiddleware
+### LogMessageMiddleware
-This middleware is responsible for plugging into the pipeline and storing minimal HttpRequest information (such as user, request path, etc) to store along with log messages.
+This middleware is responsible for plugging into the pipeline and storing minimal HttpRequest information (such as user, request, path, etc) to store along with log messages.

 In your program.cs file, add the custom logger with **AddServiceBricksLogging()** in the ConfigureLogging section.
 ```csharp